MrMiner-org/TheMinerzCoin/src/leveldb/doc/index.md

 (the leveldb implementation will automatically do the required synchronization).
 However other objects (like Iterator and `WriteBatch`) may require external synchronization.
-If two threads share such an object, they must protect access to it using their own locking protocol.  details are available in the public header files.
+If two threads share such an object, they must protect access to it using their own locking protocol.
+More details are available in the public header files.

 ## Iteration